 How long a boxing round is might seem like a silly question.
 But it is a legitimate question.
 If you like watching box or if you are a boxer you can probably recognize the sound of a bell even while you are asleep.
 Once the bell rings, the boxing round match is about to start.

 Once the boxing round starts, fighters engage in a battle of strength, endurance, and wits.
 Being strong is not enough in the ring, you have to be smart, and you need to know how to pace yourself in order to get through the rounds.

 Time might be your biggest enemy in a match.
 Time can be more dangerous than your opponent.

 Also, we shouldn’t forget about Olympic matches because there are different rules and rounds last differently.
 Also, the duration can be set by the age group.
 Senior matches will have longer durations while youth matches will last shorter.

-Youth matches are not quite popular as much as they deserves.
-People generally don’t pay attention to even though it is one of the best parts of the boxing world.
+Youth matches are not quite popular as they deserve.
+People generally don’t pay attention even though it is one of the best parts of the boxing world.
 Youth boxing consists of people boxing for their clubs.

 You are representing your club, you are not there for your own personal gain so to say.
-This matches can be extremely amazing and fun to watch.
-If you are youth boxer, you are doing it for the club, and you are not seeking international or national fame.
+These matches can be extremely amazing and fun to watch.
+If you are a youth boxer, you are doing it for the club, and you are not seeking international or national fame.
 Even though it is called youth boxing, it doesn’t mean that it is just for teenagers.
 You can find fighters in their 30s.

 - Bantam – three one minute rounds, one-minute rest